kiwicom/orbit-compose/readme.md

 ## Documentation

-You can take a look at our component Catalog by downloading and installing our [showcase application](https://play.google.com/store/apps/details?id=kiwi.orbit.compose.catalog) from Google Play.
+You can check out our component Catalog by downloading and installing our [showcase application](https://play.google.com/store/apps/details?id=kiwi.orbit.compose.catalog) from Google Play.